 You must indicate the target audience for your push campaign.
 You can target your SMS campaign to a new user segment by clicking on the Target segment section.
 Here, you can create a new ad-hoc segment or use a previously saved user segment from the segment list.

-You can also create the target based on past user behavior and user properties or live (ongoing) user behavior. the latter is useful to send out real-time, triggered SMS campaigns.
+You can also create the target based on past user behavior, user properties, or live (ongoing) user behavior.
+The latter is useful for sending out real-time, triggered SMS campaigns.

 Delay > 24 Hours